I did the brunt of the story telling, beginning with my visit to Marcus and my father’s intent to disinherit him.

 I blanched at that statement.
 John had my father watched while he was in town.
 We agreed early on in our marriage that he would only share what was pertinent – when I might see him at a function being chief among that information – and while I had recently balked at keeping secrets from each other, this was a revelation I wish John had never brought to light.
 If my father’s interactions with my mother were anything to go by, he was as cruel inside the bedroom as he was without.
 The fact that he frequented a brothel, and that the women of said brothel were at his mercy on a regular basis, made my blood boil.

 I continued with the story from there, detailing my departure from my brother’s apartment, the brief carriage ride, and the instigation of the riot.
-Adnan spoke up several times to provide details that I missed, either because I had remained inside the carriage or because I’d been blocked from seeing the events by my guards.
+Adnan spoke up several times to provide details that I missed, either because I’d still been inside the carriage, or because I’d been blocked from seeing the events by my guards.

 “His men were there from the onset?”
 McNaught asked.